Solar 101, Part 3 – Owning Solar

 Battery storage

-There’s a potential exception if you qualify for one of the generous rebates currently available in NT and Queensland.
+One thing that can help batteries pay is if you qualify for a battery rebate currently available in NT or the one which should be available in NSW in November.
 But even in these cases, you’ll still need to carefully check if a battery is worthwhile.

 Payments from joining a Virtual Power Plant (VPP) can help – but not by enough.